Know what I’ve found many shy people find frustrating?

 Know what’s worse?
 Feeling guilty about that frustration…

-…because while you’re grateful for your friends, you still want more.
-You want to “fit in” with new people too.
+…because while you’re grateful for your friends, you might still want more.
+You probably want to “fit in” with new people too.

 Look, it’s ok to want to learn how to be social with people.
 The desire to belong is a universal human need.
 So if you feel powerless to make new friends, it’s natural (and wise) to be upset.